Supporting multicultural communities

 Language Career Advisory

-Our Career Advisor provides career information and vocational advice on pathways into the language industry for high school and tertiary students.
+As part of this program, a Career Advisor provides career information and vocational advice on pathways into the language services industry.

-If you have any questions about the NSW Interpreter Scholarship Program, please contact us.
+If you have any questions about the NSW Interpreter and Translator Scholarship Program, please contact us.